Skip to Content

 Preschoolers should get very simple instructions and only one at a time initially.
 Incorporate questions with the words left and right.

-Feel free to use this example, simplify it for a younger child or make up your own.
+Feel free to use this example, simplify it for a preschooler or make up your own.

 Father doing listening activity with child